GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```

 This is, admittedly, not as clean to interact with directly as the original
 `add1` function.
-However, it is straightforward to "wrap" real-world commands
+However, we shouldn't have to directly interact with it; that's
-with scripts that provide the JSON-based API that Lobot requires.
+Lobot's job!

 Now that `add1` is on our path, we can use it in Lobot.
 In a new file named
 `add1.lobot`, we write